Conformal Boundary Conditions and Higher Curvature Gravity: Boundary Terms for EMGB Gravity

 which implies that the appropriate addition to the bulk action for Neumann boundary conditions, is,

-The boundary term does not appear in $6$-dimensions, as did the York term for NBCs in GR~\eqref{eq:York_NBCs} in $4$-dimensions.~This is a general pattern for Lovelock gravity theories, namely the coefficient of the boundary term for the generalized Neumann boundary conditions vanishes in $(2n+2)$-dimensions, when the Lovelock action contains the Euler density of $2n$-dimensions.
+The boundary term does not appear in $d=5$, as did the York term for NBCs in GR~\eqref{eq:York_NBCs} in $d=3$.~This is a general pattern for Lovelock gravity theories, namely the coefficient of the boundary term for the generalized Neumann boundary conditions vanishes in $d=2n+1,\,n\in\mathbb{N}^\star$, when the Lovelock action contains the Euler density of $d=2n-1$.

-\paragraph{Extended conformal boundary conditions} Focusing on the conformal case, the second term of the variation~\eqref{eq:dI_GB} becomes (using eq.~\eqref{eq:tilde_var}):
+\paragraph{Extended conformal boundary conditions} Focusing on the conformal case, the second term of the variation~\eqref{eq:dI_GB} becomes (using eq.~\eqref{eq:tilde_var}),

-Consequently, from eq.~\eqref{eq:Neum_GB} we have (omitting for a moment the terms fixed by the boundary condition $\delta\tilde{h}_{\mu\nu}|_{\partial\mathcal{M}}=0$):
+Consequently, from eq.~\eqref{eq:Neum_GB} we have (omitting for a moment the terms fixed by the boundary condition $\delta\tilde{h}_{\mu\nu}|_{\partial\mathcal{M}}=0$),

 which, in turn, implies